TUDelft-books/CT1000/book/week_5/homework_3_old/intro.md

-(homework5.2)=
+(homework5.3)=
-# Homework deadline lesson Wednesday October 2nd
+# Homework deadline lesson Friday October 4th.

-As a preparation for Wednesday's lesson you'll look into Section force diagrams:
+As a preparation for Friday's lesson you'll look into Displacements for bending:

 ```{tableofcontents}
 ```